 - The Alcazaba is a 11th century military fortress.
 It’s the oldest part of the Alhambra and it served as a basis for all construction afterwards.
 You can access several towers and enjoy the view over the city.

 You probably already know about it: the Alhambra is THE tourist attraction to visit in Granada.
 Allow at least 3 hours for the visit.

 As a lot of people want to visit the Alhambra, there is a daily visitor quota.

 This means you should book your skip the line tickets for the Alhambra as soon as possible.
 Ideally, you should do it at least weeks or even months in advance during high season!

 Several options are available: guided tours, entrances with audio guide or night tours.
 You can choose what suits you the best, but in any case make sure that your ticket includes a visit to the Nasrid palaces (not all tickets do!).
 In my opinion, it’s the best part of the Alhambra.

-It’s the best city pass to visit Granada and it’s valid for 3 consecutive days.
+It’s the best city pass to visit Granada and it’s valid for 2 or 3 consecutive days.